KatherineMichel/staged-deployment-example/README.md

     $ cd repo-name

 At this point, it's strongly recommended that you create and activate a virtualenv of some type.
-Afterward, install requirements, and run server.
+Afterward, install requirements, and run server. (migrate?)

     $ pip install -r requirements.txt
     $ python manage.py runserver